jimleroyer/union-find-inspector/README.md

 1. Name the `WeightedQuickUnionUF` class member to `percolated`.

 Some of these restrictions could be eased or removed if there is demand. <:o)

+### Why? ###

+First for curiousity, for looking at different ways that a tree can be formed.
+The array data structure isn't a human friendly way to visualize.

+Second, to help any people out there who would want to modify the algorithm to their requirements.